MingyuYan-ICT/fengbintu.github.io/index.md

 Sep.
 2015 - Oct.
 2016: **DNA**

-* I have designed a deep convolutional neural network accelerator (DNA) targeting flexible and efficient convolution acceleration.
+* I have designed a deep convolutional neural network accelerator (DNA) targeting flexible and efficient CNN acceleration.
   - This is the first work to assign Input/Output/Weight Reuse to different layers of a CNN, which optimizes system-level energy consumption based on different CONV parameters.
   - A 4-level CONV engine is designed to to support different tiling parameters for higher resource utilization and performance.
   - A layer-based scheduling framework is proposed to optimize both system-level energy efficiency and performance.